thingsdb/ThingsDocs/v1/content/connect/http-api.md

 ### Localhost

 Make sure to enable the HTTP API if you want to use it.
-By default HTTP is disabled.
+By default the HTTP API is disabled.

 In this example we start _thingsdb_ with an environment variable to enable the HTTP API on port 9210: